 Overview

-As a responsible corporate citizen and financial intermediary, we conduct periodic in-depth impact analysis on our businesses and portfolios across our markets to identify our most significant impact areas.
-Arising from this, we have prioritised Financial Inclusion and Health as a priority matter.
+As a responsible corporate and financial intermediary, we conduct periodic in-depth impact analysis on our businesses and portfolios across our markets to identify our most significant impact areas.
+Arising from this, we have prioritised Economic Inclusion and Health as matter of priority.

-To improve financial inclusion and health within the communities where we operate, we take the following approach in our efforts, which have been concurred by our Board:
+To improve economic inclusion and health within the communities where we operate, we take the following approach in our efforts:

-a) Prioritising Financial Inclusion and Financial Health of Vulnerable Populations
+a) Prioritising Economic Inclusion and Financial Health of Vulnerable Populations

 b) Protecting Vulnerable Clients